Trevorhuff96/MedMinder/README.md

 ### Security and identity limitations

-- Passwords use unsalted `SHA-256`, which is better than plain text but not appropriate for production compared with `bcrypt` or `argon2`.
-- Legacy `MD5` password verification is still supported for migration compatibility.
 - There is no forgot-password flow.
 - There is no email verification.
 - There is no multi-factor authentication.